Update March 2023:

 2. Learn stuff at the Taste of Vail

 In addition to the four signature events that will tickle your taste buds, there are a variety of seminars to attend.
-Plus, this year, there’s All Things Tequila In One Bottle: Penta Tequila seminar.
-I am aware this tequila is not wine, however, Ryan is a bit of a tequila connoisseur, so this should be a good one.
+Plus, this year, there’s a whiskey cocktails seminar.
+I am aware this whiskey is not wine, however, I am a bit of a whiskey, whisky, bourbon connoisseur, so this should be a good one (and sadly, I am missing it).

-I am personally excited about the Three Ways To ROSE seminar, by a female winery maker from the Willamette Valley in Oregon.
 They will bring back A Taste of Colorado Wine, which I highly recommend.
-It was my favorite seminar last year.
+It IS my favorite seminar because I am a Colorado wine advocate.
 You can also learn about various types of wines or wine regions, caviars, wine glasses or join in an in-depth discussion about the wine industry.

 3. Meet the winemakers at the Taste of Vail

-Nearly 30 chefs and 30 countries are going to be represented at Taste of Vail this year and it gets better (if that’s even possible).
-One thing that sets this event apart from others is that you literally rub shoulder with some of this country’s top winemakers.
+One thing that sets this event apart from others is that you rub shoulders with some of this country’s top winemakers.

 4. There is so much wine at Taste of Vail (so, so much)